kyma-project/kyma/components/metadata-service/README.md

 # Metadata Service

-This is the repository for the Metadata Service, which is a part of Application Connector.
+This is the repository for the Metadata Service, which is a part of the Application Connector.
 See [this](../../docs/application-connector/docs/) directory for more documentation for this component.

 ## Prerequisites